Doctoral School of Environmental System Sciences

 In accordance with the curriculum, the thesis supervisor is also the thesis examiner.
 You therefore have the right to nominate at least one other person who should assess your work.
 Those in the interdisciplinary programme may nominate a third person to assess their work.
 Where possible, at least one of the additional examiners should be from outside the Karl-Franzens University.
 All examiners need to be suitably qualified.

 You need to submit your proposal for further examiners, together with a hard copy of your dissertation, to the examinations office.
-To do this, you should use the application form 'Request for Doctoral Thesis Assessment'.
+To do this, you should use the application form 'Announcement of the reviewers of the doctoral thesis'.
 We recommend that you consult the respective Dean of Studies, concerning the suitability of your nominees, prior to submitting your proposal.

 Please note that the Dean of Studies has the right to appoint further examiners if deemed appropriate.